Vermeer 's Painting in the Context of the Dutch Golden Age of Painting

 Classicist theory, however, was not blindly adhered to in the Netherlands even by those who promoted it most strenuously.
 Karl van Mander (1548–1606), an early Dutch art writer who exhorted painters to depict "memorable histories," painted some peasant scenes.
 Samuel van Hoogstraten, another Dutch theorist and painter, painted genre and trompe l 'œil works, the latter of which has more to do with pictorial sorcery than the search for uplifting content, even though he was awarded a medal by the Holy Roman Emperor for his efforts.
-Cesar van Everdingen, who was sometimes referred to as one of the Haarlem Classicists or Haarlem Academics, repeatedly depicted courtesans playing musical instruments or combing their hair (see image left).
+Cesar van Everdingen, who was sometimes referred to as one of the Haarlem Classicists or Haarlem Academics, repeatedly depicted courtesans playing musical instruments (fig. 1) or combing their hair.

 De Lairesse, who opposed joint artistic efforts, is know to have employed Johannes Glauber to fill in landscape background in some of his works.
 Moreover, de Lairesse, like many figurative Dutch painters, was unable to repress his Dutch colleagues' quintessential fascination for the depictions of specific textures, especially fine satins, practically a hallmark of Dutch painting.

-"During a journey through the Netherlands in I781, Sir Joshua Reynolds paid a visit to the art collection of a certain Mr Gart in Amsterdam, owner, among others, of Gerard ter Borch 's Duet.
-In his journal, he compared this picture with de Lairesse 's Death of Cleopatra [see detail of this painting above left], which he had recently seen in the Hope Collection, also in Amsterdam:
+"During a journey through the Netherlands in I781, Sir Joshua Reynolds paid a visit to the art collection of a certain Mr Gart in Amsterdam, owner, among others, of Gerrit ter Borch 's Duet.
+In his journal, he compared this picture with de Lairesse 's Death of Cleopatra (fig. 2) which he had recently seen in the Hope Collection, also in Amsterdam:

-"Reynolds 's remarks must be understood in the context of his general theory of art, and the issues he addresses as part of his notion of 'grand style.'
+Reynolds 's remarks must be understood in the context of his general theory of art, and the issues he addresses as part of his notion of 'grand style.'
 Heroic subject matter demanded a heroic style, and the naturalism of the drapery in de Lairesse 's work was as inappropriate as idealized figures would have been in genre painting.
-In this case, the Englishman 's criticism was directed not at the genre painter ter Borch but rather at the history painter de Lairesse, who had broken the rules of high art with his excess of naturalness."4
+In this case, the Englishman 's criticism was directed not at the genre painter ter Borch but rather at the history painter de Lairesse, who had broken the rules of high art with his excess of naturalness. '"

 I say then, that although modern [contemporary] things seem to have some prettiness, … they are only to be esteemed as diversions of art…I moreover maintain, that such painters as never produce more than one choice of subject, may truly be ranked among tradesmen; since such representations cannot be called an exercise of the mind, but a handicraft trade.